Top 9 AI Productivity Tools for Digital Workflow Management

 • Magic expand – Extends the edge of an image and creates a matching background.

-• Magic write – Functions as an AI writing assistant for blogs, emails, and social media posts.
+• Magic write – Functions as an AI writing assistant for blogs, emails, and social media posts using multiple writing styles.

 • Magic switch – Resizes or reformats designs for different platforms.